oracle/terraform-provider-oci/website/docs/d/database_cloud_autonomous_vm_clusters.html.markdown

 The following attributes are exported:

-* `autonomous_data_storage_percentage` - The percentage of the data storage used for the Autonomous Databases in an Autonomous VM Cluster.
+* `autonomous_data_storage_percentage` - The percentage of the data storage used for the Autonomous AI Databases in an Autonomous VM Cluster.
-* `autonomous_data_storage_size_in_tbs` - The data disk group size allocated for Autonomous Databases, in TBs.
+* `autonomous_data_storage_size_in_tbs` - The data disk group size allocated for Autonomous AI Databases, in TBs.
 * `availability_domain` - The name of the availability domain that the cloud Autonomous VM cluster is located in.
-* `available_autonomous_data_storage_size_in_tbs` - The data disk group size available for Autonomous Databases, in TBs.
+* `available_autonomous_data_storage_size_in_tbs` - The data disk group size available for Autonomous AI Databases, in TBs.
 * `available_container_databases` - The number of Autonomous Container Databases that can be created with the currently available local storage.
-* `available_cpus` - CPU cores available for allocation to Autonomous Databases.
+* `available_cpus` - CPU cores available for allocation to Autonomous AI Databases.
 * `cloud_exadata_infrastructure_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cloud Exadata infrastructure.
 * `cluster_time_zone` - The time zone of the Cloud Autonomous VM Cluster.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `compute_model` - The compute model of the Cloud Autonomous VM Cluster.
 ECPU compute model is the recommended model and OCPU compute model is legacy.
-See [Compute Models in Autonomous Database on Dedicated Exadata #Infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak) for more details.
+See [Compute Models in Autonomous AI Database on Dedicated Exadata #Infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbak) for more details.
 * `cpu_core_count` - The number of CPU cores on the cloud Autonomous VM cluster.
 * `cpu_core_count_per_node` - The number of CPU cores enabled per VM cluster node.
 * `cpu_percentage` - The percentage of total number of CPUs used in an Autonomous VM Cluster.